jolars/SLOPE/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I believe I have actually fixed the UBSAN errors (<https://cran.r-project.org/web/checks/check_results_SLOPE.html>).
+In this version I have actually fixed the UBSAN errors (<https://cran.r-project.org/web/checks/check_results_SLOPE.html>).
 I can no longer reproduce them using the ASAN/UBSAN docker from rhub/rocker (<https://builder.r-hub.io/status/original/SLOPE_0.3.1.9000.tar.gz-15e2ec2c51bd4992bcd4060f5727bb6f>).

+I have also fixed the test that failed for the windows build test check.